dpzhuX/dpzhux.github.io/_posts/2015-11-03-ansys-wrench-reliability.md

 To achieve our objective of obtaining the component's maximum internal force for comparison with standard yield stress, the NSORT command is first used in APDL to sort all nodes by stress.
 Then, the *GET command retrieves the maximum stress value at the point.

 Define the variable name corresponding to the G(x) function and assign a value.
-ANSYS Scalar Parameters can be used to check these variables.
+Ansys Scalar Parameters can be used to check these variables.
 The defined variable name here is DETSS,

 ![Scalar parameters](/uploads/imgs/2015/PDSAnalysis2.png)

 After successfully completing the analysis, the LGWRITE command records the entire analysis process into a file as a command stream.

-Entering the PDS analysis module can be done by clicking Prob Design in the ANSYS interface or entering /PDS in the command stream, followed by specifying the file needed for analysis, which is the file just written:
+Entering the PDS analysis module can be done by clicking Prob Design in the Ansys interface or entering /PDS in the command stream, followed by specifying the file needed for analysis, which is the file just written:

 ![Analysis files](/uploads/imgs/2015/PDSAnalysis3.png)